ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 ### Deliverable Descriptions

 - **Research Notebook**
-  - [ ] Did the student create the Google Doc to house the record of first reading meetings and additional research notes?
+  - [ ] Did the student create the Google Doc to record the first reading meetings and additional research notes?
   - [ ] Does the research notebook contain evidence of numerous research notes?
   - [ ] Does the research notebook contain evidence of date entries for meetings?
   - [ ] Does the research notebook give evidence of regular progress throughout the Spring semester?
   - [ ] Do the contents of the research notebook have a clear connect to the research project?
   - [ ] Do the contents of the research notebook given evidence of progress on